Bam Margera: Other projects

-Margera has been animated as a character in the Tony Hawk's video game franchise, specifically Tony Hawk's Pro Skater 3, Tony Hawk's Pro Skater 4, Tony Hawk's Underground, Tony Hawk's Underground 2, Tony Hawk's American Wasteland, Tony Hawk's Project 8, Tony Hawk's Proving Ground, and Tony Hawk's Pro Skater 3 + 4.
+Since 2001, Margera has been heavily featured as a character in the Tony Hawk's video game franchise, specifically Tony Hawk's Pro Skater 3, Tony Hawk's Pro Skater 4, Tony Hawk's Underground, Tony Hawk's Underground 2, Tony Hawk's American Wasteland, Tony Hawk's Project 8, Tony Hawk's Proving Ground, and Tony Hawk's Pro Skater 3 + 4.
+Margera's appearance in the latter was a last-minute addition to the game before its release, reportedly due to intervention from Tony Hawk who personally lobbied to have Margera included in the game's roster despite Activision's initial objections.

 He also voiced a character in the video game Scarface: The World Is Yours.
-He made cameo appearances in the movies Grind and Destroying America.
+He also made a cameo appearances in the movie Destroying America.

 In late September 2008, Margera opened a bar/theater called "The Note", in his hometown of West Chester, Pennsylvania.
-Serious restrictions from West Chester Borough Council caused a multitude of issues for Margera and the bar, and The Note closed its doors in January 2014.
+Over time, however, serious restrictions from West Chester Borough Council caused a multitude of issues for Margera and the bar, and The Note finally closed its doors in January 2014.

 In late 2009, Margera released a book containing private writings and pictures titled Serious as Dog Dirt.

-In 2020, Margera started appearing in YouTube videos including a viral water balloon fight video with model Jeb Carty.
+In 2020, Margera began appearing in YouTube videos, including a viral water balloon fight video with model Jeb Carty.
+As of 2026, Margera can frequently be seen on the Dern Brothers YouTube channel, where he skates casually with the brothers and their friends, as well as reminiscing over his long career.

+Margera is currently the host of the fifth season of Fishtank, the online reality tv livestream show co-created by comedian Sam Hyde of comedy group Million Dollar Extreme.